Marcelxy/bmi_calculator/README.md

 # What I learned / improved in this project

-- Basic Dart concepts
+- Dart concepts.
-- Basic Flutter concepts
+- Flutter concepts.
     - Images
     - Radio Buttons
     - Card